Beware those classic Ted stories

 I viewed this because I’m interested in how we get things right, how we can get things wrong less often, and how we talk about such matters.

-Her talk proposes that we sometimes misunderstand the signs around us, and that this has important effects on our behaviour.
-As an example, Kathryn Schulz describes a US road sign for a picnic area that she misinterpreted as a Chinese symbol.
+In her talk, Kathryn Schultz proposes that we sometimes misunderstand the signs around us, and that this has important effects on our behaviour.
+As an example, she describes a US road sign for a picnic area that she misinterpreted as a Chinese symbol.
 It’s a funny story, and she tells it well.
 Then her talk falls apart.

 We tend not to think about ourselves being wrong, she says – which is an immediately odd tack, as it contradicts her road sign story, when she was puzzled enough to ask her friend, suspecting that what she thought it meant was unlikely to be right.